 As a former soldier, I have nothing but fond memories of my time in the military.
 That being said, it's certainly not for everyone.
 With the bad economy and high unemployment, more and more people are turning to the military as a career choice.
 While I applaud everyone who decides to serve their country, I think that it's important to go into this knowing full well what to expect.
-Recruiters are great sources of information, but never forget, they're job is to get you to join, as such, there have been cases where recruiters were- what's the phrase... "less-than-completely-candid".
+Recruiters are great sources of information, but never forget, their job is to get you to join.
+As such, there have been cases where recruiters were, what's the phrase... "less-than-completely-candid."

 This list covers come of the biggest things you'll need to know before you join the military.

-When you enlist, in general, you enlist for a period of 7-10 years, with a certain number of them being on "Active Duty" (meaning that you are in the military full time), and the remainder on what's known as "Inactive Reserve" (also known as IR).
+When you enlist, in general, you enlist for a period of 7-10 years, with a certain number of them being on active duty (meaning that you are in the military full time), and the remainder on what's known as inactive reserve (also known as IR).
 When on IR, you don't really have much of an obligation.
 You don't have to report in or show up for anything.
-IR comes into play in the event of another major deployment (a war), and then you are subject to recall.
+IR comes into play in the event of another major deployment (a war).
+You would then be subject to recall.

 When it comes to the military, there are four branches: Army, Navy, Air Force, and Marines.
 The benefits are identical for all of them, but each one is unique in what you can expect.

-- You still have freedom of religion, but the availability of religious personnel my not suit your needs.
+- You still have freedom of religion, but the availability of religious personnel may not suit your needs.